 Efficiency: ClearVR can reduce bitrate requirement by a factor of up to 5 when compared to full-sphere streaming; current standards reach about a factor of two.
-In other words, ClearVR uses less than half the bandwidth of MPEG OMAF.
+In other words, ClearVR uses less than half the bandwidth of MPEG OMAF v.1.

-Flexibility: With a single representation, ClearVR can cater to all HMDs and various types of flat screens, regardless of their viewport angle.
-A single representation can cover monoscopic and steroscopic content, where a flat device just retrieves the tiles for one eye.
-With a fully standards-based solution, the content distributor needs to provide separate representations for each viewport angle – again a significant cost factor.
+Flexibility: A single ClearVR encoding can cater to all HMDs and various types of flat screens, regardless of their viewport size and aspect ratio.
+That single representation can cover monoscopic and stereoscopic content, where a flat device just retrieves the tiles for one eye.
+Contrast that to current standards, where the content distributor needs to provide separate representations for each conceivable viewport size / aspect ratio combination – again a significant cost factor.

 Graceful degradation: With ClearVR, each tile forms an independent stream, which the client combines with other tiles to create a single HEVC-compliant bitstream.
 Such client-side processing allows the ClearVR library to make last-millisecond decisions, and to dynamically replace tiles with their low-resolution equivalent on a frame-by-frame basis.
-It is also possible to seamlessly switch between steoscopic and monoscopic content, as bandwidth comes and goes.
-This helps when data is not yet available and prevents buffering.
-Current standards hard-code all tile combinations in the bitstream during content production.
-When data for a single tile is not (yet) available, the client can only resort to buffering.
+It is also possible to seamlessly switch between stereoscopic and monoscopic content, as bandwidth comes and goes.
+This allows playback to continue uninterrupted even when not all data is available and prevents buffering – no spinning wheels.
+Early binding approaches hard-code all tile combinations in the bitstream during content production.
+When data for a single tile is not (yet) available, the client is helpless and can only resort to buffering.

-User interaction: ClearVR does all processing client-side instead of during content preparation, which makes complex forms of user interaction possible without adding any latency.
-Examples are dynamic zooming, field-of-view adjustments, pause with the ability to look around and still get high-quality imagery, and fast seeking.
+User interaction: ClearVR does all processing client-side instead of during content preparation, which allows for complex forms of user interaction without adding any latency.
+Examples are dynamic zooming, field-of-view adjustments, pause with the ability to look all around while still getting high-quality imagery, and fast seeking.
 None of this is supported by any available standard.